 We have had lots of people asking us when they can expect to see the census data.
-This year the current line from the ONS is that they aim to produce the first release outputs from the census findings in March 2022, which, despite the almost year’s wait, is faster than the previous census.
+This year the current line from the ONS is that they aim to produce the first release outputs from the census findings in late spring 2022, which, despite the almost year’s wait, is faster than the previous census.
 The full data release is currently planned for March 2023.

 The first release is likely to be just the total population at Local Authority level.
 This will then be followed by key statistics tables that cover data on the major themes of the census: ethnicity, qualifications, economic activity, general health and so on.